-- Local community gardens or city farms may well have produce to sell, find them through Federation of City Farms and Community Gardens
+- Local community gardens or city farms may well have produce to sell, find them through Social Farms & Gardens: Scotland

-Cash-and-carries can offer lower prices on many lines – see ‘Directories’ below to find your nearest one.
+Cash-and-carries can offer lower prices on many lines – see ‘Resources’ below to find your nearest one.
+You could also ask other local businesses in your area who they use.
 To make a purchase you may be asked to become a member or purchase a minimum amount.

-Larger community food initiatives may even be able to supply you with food – try:
+Larger community food initiatives may even be able to supply you with food, for example: